Organization, People & Governance

 Graduate School Office

 The Graduate School Office (GSO) provides administrative support for all matters related to the PhD program.
-The GSO team members work closely with faculty members, the Dean, the Deputy to the Dean, Graduate Student Association representatives and other administrative staff, including Finance and Human Resources to ensure the smooth day-to-day running of the PhD Program.
+The GSO team members work closely with faculty members, the Dean, the Deputy Dean, Graduate Student Association representatives and other administrative staff, including Finance and Human Resources to ensure the smooth day-to-day running of the PhD Program.

 Students are always welcome to approach any of the GSO team members if they have questions about the PhD program requirements, or any other generic inquiries.
 The GSO can be reached through gradschool@ista.ac.at.